-Operating Revenues: Operating revenues increased as a result of an increase in Fire Prevention Bureau and EMS Services income.
+Revenues: Operating revenues decreased mainly as a result of a decrease in local registration fees income.
 Non-operating revenues increased as a result of an increase in the amount to be raised by taxation to support the District budget.

-Expenses: Administrative and General Expenses increased 7.8% from 2017.
+Expenses: Administrative and General Expenses increased 5.25% from 2018.
 The District maintains its policy of careful spending to stay within the budget.

-Capital Assets: As of December 31, 2018, the District had \$1,981,293 invested in capital assets, including several fire trucks, vehicles, equipment and machinery, and furniture and fixtures.
-The amount represents an increase of \$284,122 from the prior year due to additions to total capital assets being more than current year depreciation.
+Capital Assets: As of December 31, 2019, the District had \$1,983,555 invested in capital assets, including several fire trucks, vehicles, equipment and machinery, and furniture and fixtures.
+The amount represents an increase of \$2,262 from the prior year due to additions to total capital assets being more than current year depreciation.

-The following table summarizes the District's capital assets, net of accumulated depreciation and changes therein, for the year ended December 31, 2018.
+The following table summarizes the District's capital assets, net of accumulated depreciation and changes therein, for the year ended December 31, 2019.
 These changes are presented in detail in Note 5 to the financial statements.